 Some of these companies, including Surrey Satellite, Sierra Nevada Corporation, Lockheed Martin and Ball Aerospace & Technologies Corporation, play critical roles in developing spacecraft to explore the final frontier.
 Others, such as the National Center for Atmospheric Research, perform revolutionary research that will enable us to further explore and better understand the planet.

 For more than 60 years Colorado has developed and grown its aerospace industry, and as cliché as it sounds, we will continue to reach for the stars by fostering economy-driving and out-of-this world innovations.

-Economic impact in Colorado
+Economic impact in Colorado in 2019

 For U.K.-based Surrey Satellite Technology Limited, Colorado’s prominence in the nation’s aerospace industry, critical mass of satellite companies and related technology firms, and experienced workforce were key factors in choosing the state for its US headquarters.